CHAPTER V: Karma

 this can be a corrective technique, and in many cases relaxing our inhibitions

 does promote expression of valuable insights.
-The point here, though, is that
+The point here, though, is that some

-We want to de-energize the bad impulses, arising from desire and hatred, while
+to de-energize the bad impulses, arising from desire and hatred, while

 promoting the altruistic and creative ones.
 Faced with such a subtle and